yysun/apprun-react/README.md

 Using AppRun and React in conjunction is one of the best ways to build a web app.

-[React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.
+> [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.

-[AppRun](https://apprun.js.org/) is an elm-inspired event-driven library.
+> [AppRun](https://apprun.js.org/) is an elm-inspired event-driven library.

-It takes only three lines to use the [state management](https://apprun.js.org/docs/state-management/) and [event pub-sub](https://apprun.js.org/docs/event-pubsub) from AppRun in the React apps and make the React apps having the [elm-inspired architecture](https://apprun.js.org/docs/architecture).
+With just one line of code, we can convert AppRun components to React components.
+Thus, we have the [elm-inspired AppRun architecture](https://apprun.js.org/docs/architecture/) in the React apps.

 ![apprun-react](apprun-react.png)